-If you are a teacher or studying to be a teacher, you might be concerned about paying back your student loans.
+If you are a teacher or studying to be a teacher, you might be concerned about paying back your private student loans.
 Even for the most frugal planners, teacher student loan debt is a reality that many students and graduates face today.

 The good news is that public and private loan policy makers recognize the importance of the teaching profession, and offer various payback options available to teachers.

-This program forgives up to a total of $17,500 on some federal loans including direct subsidized, unsubsidized, and Stafford Loans.
+Teacher student loan forgiveness plans can forgive up to a total of $17,500 on some federal loans including direct subsidized, unsubsidized, and Stafford Loans.
 Eligibility requires that you teach full time for five complete and consecutive years in a qualified elementary school, secondary school, or educational service agency.
 Qualified locations serve low-income families.

 Teacher Student Loan Cancellation

-If you have a Federal Perkins Loan, the entire loan plus interest may be cancelled in increments over five years.
+If you have a Federal Perkins Loan, the entire loan plus interest may be canceled in increments over five years.
 To qualify, you must teach in a low-income school or teach a specific subject.
 State education agencies determine the subjects depending on whether or not a teacher shortage exists in a subject area.
 Some subjects automatically qualify such as: